howerj/libforth/readme.md

 platform as it was generated.
 It can only be specified once per run of the interpreter.

+* -L

+The same as "-l", however the default core file name is used, "forth.core", so an argument does not have to be provided.

+* -S

+The same as "-s", however the default core file name is used, "forth.core", so an argument does not have to be provided.

 * '-'

 Stop processing any more command line options and treat all arguments after